communitiesuk/prototype-funding-application-system/docs/prototype-backlog.md

 - [x] Get some "outcomes" text in the Fund definition

-- [ ] Add ERD to the architecture docs
+- [x] Add ERD to the architecture docs

-- [ ] Fix column widths in FundChooser table

 - [ ] Refactor as annotated in TODOs